j0zzz/JoeQuake/README.md

 When a ghost is loaded a split time is printed to the console at the end of each level.
 If a marathon demo is loaded as the ghost, and the player is also running a marathon, then split times for each level are shown.
-Marathon splits are not shown when playing back demos.
+Splits are also shown when playing a demo with a ghost loaded.

 ## NOTE for linux GLX users